 Why is it important?

 - Employee benefit packages need to reflect the social realities that Canada currently faces.
-This involves recognizing the diversity of our Canadian workforce including people who experience a disability.
-By doing so, employers can strategically design benefit packages to better attract, motivate, and retain high performing employees.
+They should recognize the diversity of our Canadian workforce, including persons who experience disability.
+By doing so, employers can strategically design benefit packages to better attract, motivate and retain high performing employees.

 - Canadian businesses are becoming increasingly innovative about the types of benefits they offer.
 There are several advantages to offering a well-rounded benefit package that meets the needs of a diverse group of employees.
 Packages of this nature often assist in attracting and retaining high-level talent, improving a business’s brand as an inclusive and great place to work, and positively impacting a company’s bottom line.

 - Employers who maintain traditional, broadly defined benefit programs risk excluding minorities and vulnerable groups in the workforce for many reasons.